 The young doctor had more Jewish education than the rest of us sitting around him.
-He explained this verse to mean to whatever the Jewish people decided to do to celebrate Shabbat was a valid expression of Shabbat.
+He explained this verse to mean that whatever the Jewish people decided to do to celebrate Shabbat was a valid expression of Shabbat.

 He based his interpretation on the words “to make the Sabbath for their generations.”
 It didn’t matter how past generations celebrated Shabbat, we could find our own way to celebrate.